Logo

 Here are some key advantages of 360-degree feedback:

-• Promotes transparency within an organization.
+• It promotes transparency within an organization.

-• Improves communication, reducing bias and discrimination.
+• It improves communication, reducing bias and discrimination.

-• Provides a holistic picture.
+• It provides a holistic picture.

 Use cases of 360-degree feedback assessment